evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 You can generate the visual reports in **Jupyter notebooks** on MAC OS and Linux.

 {% hint style="info" %}
-If you want to display the dashboards in Jupyter notebook, make sure you that in addition to installing Evidently you [installed](../installation/install-evidently.md) the Jupyter **nbextension**.
+If you want to display the dashboards in Jupyter notebook, make sure that in addition to installing Evidently you [installed](../installation/install-evidently.md) the Jupyter **nbextension**.
 It will be used for visualizations.
 {% endhint %}

 You should then follow the steps described in the User Guide to [generate reports](../tests-and-reports/get-reports.md) and [run test suites](../tests-and-reports/run-tests.md).